 These shells are hunted by poachers and used to create jewellery and trinkets.
 As a consequence, the species has grown endangered.
-It has been a protected species since 1943 by Cuban law which bans the export except for scientific purposes.
+It has been a protected species since 1943 by Cuban law, which bans the export except for scientific purposes.

 Cuban Land Snails Biology & Diet

-Polymita picta mostly feeds on lichen, moss and fungal biofilms present on bark and leaves.
+Polymita picta mostly feeds on lichen, moss and fungal biofilms on bark and leaves.
 The life cycle continues for about 15 months, with breeding time throughout the wet season (September- October).
 The snails grow dormant in the dry season (December- the beginning of May).

 Like virtually all air-breathing land snails, Polymita picta has female and male reproductive organs (hermaphroditic).
 It is not able to self-fertilise.
-Like other gastropods in the superfamily Helicoidea, this variety uses love darts to mating behaviour.
+Like other gastropods in the superfamily Helicoidea, this variety uses love darts for mating behaviour.
 Throughout the courtship, these snails spear the partner with a calcareous dart.

 Marvel At These Beautiful Snails

-Their shells come in various colours: pastel yellow and pink, pearly white and ochre, brick red and black.
+Their shells come in various colours: pastel yellow and pink, pearly white and ochre, and brick red and black.

 Despite hue, the markings of the six varieties of Cuban painted snails, as they’re known, emphasise their grape-size shells’ whorled shape, which swirls in upon themselves.